pachyderm/pachyderm/examples/joins/README.md

     What you are noticing is that all your 4 returns are showing in a datum.
     >![pach_logo](./img/pach_logo.svg) Note that one return was made in a store **not** listed in our repo (STOREID0).
 There was no match on any STOREID for this specific return file, however; **a datum was created**, containing only the return file.
 By setting the returns repo as `"outer_join":true`, you are requesting to see ALL of the repo's files reflected in datums, whether there is a match or not.

-1. Let's have a look at our output repo, now that our code has aggregated those datums per zip code:

-    Check the pipeline's output repository and notice that an UNKNOWN.txt file shows up listing the return without matching store.
+1. In the `examples/joins` directory, let's now create our pipeline by running:
     ```shell
+    $ pachctl create pipeline -f outer_join.json
+    ```
+1. Check the pipeline's status:
+    ```shell
+    $ pachctl list pipeline
+    ```

+1. Have a look at our output repo, now that our code has aggregated those datums per zip code:

+    Notice that an UNKNOWN.txt file shows up listing the return without matching store.

+    ```shell
     $ pachctl list file outer_join@master
     ```
     ![](./img/pachctl_list_file_outer_returns.png)

-1. For visual confirmation of their content, run the following command and validate that your files contain the returns that you are expecting:
+1. Visual confirmation: run the following command and validate that your files contain the returns that you are expecting:
     ```shell
     $ pachctl get file outer_join@master:/02108.txt
     ```